 Dear Renu Nayyar,

-Job Description: Are the ones that talk about the routines and functions one may have to handle on a day-to-day basis.
+Job Description: These outline the routines and functions one may handle on a day-to-day basis.
 For example, for an Admin Manager:

 - Keeping the office premises neat and clean.

-- To ensure all office equipment is maintained perfectly and in working condition, and AMCs for the same are entered into with service providers wherever necessary.
+- Ensuring all office equipment is maintained perfectly and in working condition, and entering into AMCs with service providers wherever necessary.

-- Keep all electrical wires and cables in a concealed manner to comply with electrical safety.
+- Keeping all electrical wires and cables concealed to comply with electrical safety.

-- Monitor the Attendance Recording System, generate an MIS report regarding latecomers, absentees, etc., and send it to higher-ups.
+- Monitoring the Attendance Recording System, generating an MIS report regarding latecomers, absentees, etc., and sending it to higher-ups.

 (These are just a few examples.)

 However, the KRA (or KPA) is something different.
-The Key Result Areas or Key Performance Areas should not talk about the day-to-day routines at any cost.
-It should be developed based on the problems or issues that a department may be facing and how to address such things.
+The Key Result Areas or Key Performance Areas should not focus on day-to-day routines.
+They should be developed based on the problems or issues a department may face and how to address them.

 The KRAs must be Specific, Measurable, Achievable, Realistic, and Time-bound.
 For the same administration manager, the KRA may be like this: